intel/userspace-cni-network-plugin/cnivpp/README.md

 The docker image **vpp-centos-userspace-cni** runs a VPP instance and the usrsp-app at startup.

-## cnivpp/vppdb
+## cnivpp/localdb.go
-**vppdb** is use to store data in a DB.
-For the local VPP instance, the vppdb is used to store the swIndex generated when the interface is created.
+**localdb** is use to store data in a DB.
+For the local VPP instance, the localdb is used to store the swIndex generated when the interface is created.
 It is used later to delete the interface.
 The usrspdb is used to pass configuration data to the container so the container can consume the interface.